-If your child’s attendance continues to be below 92% you will be asked to attend a meeting regarding the matter with Ms Grundy (Attendance Officer).
+If your child’s attendance continues to be below 92% you will be asked to attend a meeting regarding the matter with Mrs Hodgson (Attendance Officer/TAC).

 If your child’s attendance has not improved, you will be asked to attend an attendance panel with the Education Welfare Officer.
 In some cases unauthorised absence may result in prosecution under Section 444 of Education Act 1996.

 Request for absence in Term Time

 Requests for leave of absence will not be granted for the purposes of a holiday.
 The law does not give any entitlement to parents to take their child on holiday during term time.